truckersmp-cli/truckersmp-cli/README.md

 If [`genzshcomp`][python-genzshcomp] is installed, `make` generates shell completion files for bash (bash-completion) and zsh.

-They enable completion of available options.
+They enable tab-completion of available command-line options.

 #### System-wide installation